silaskoemen/MScComputingIntro/README.md

 # Task

-1. Fork this repository to your local machine
+1. Fork this repository to your Github account
+2. Clone from your Github account to your local machine
-2. Create a `./data` and `./src` directory
+3. Create a `./data` and `./src` directory
-3. Move all data to the data directory and all scripts to the src directory
+4. Move all data to the data directory and all scripts to the src directory
-4. Ensure you can run `compute_means.py` using both datasets
+5. Ensure you can run `compute_means.py` using both datasets
-5. Add, commit and push your changes
+6. Add, commit and push your changes